FLASH SALES: discover new special offers every week!

 Platycodon grandiflorus Perimutterschale

-Balloon-shaped buds open into large, star-shaped flowers of pale, pearly pink.
-Plant in bed edges or along paths.
-Also grows very well in a pot.
+Its balloon-shaped flower buds open into large star-shaped flowers of pale, iridescent pink.
+Plant it at the edge of borders or pathways.
+It also grows very well in a pot.

 • Flowering time July to October